 - Large Canadian pension funds such as OTPP, CDPQ and OMERS are considered early investors in infrastructure in the 2000s, second only to the Australians.
 There are currently over 50 public sector pension funds in Canada that have a combined AUM of over \$2.35tn with the majority having a sizable allocation to infrastructure often in excess of 10% of their AUM - A key lesson from Canadian pension funds has been the benefit of the consolidation of the market facilitated by legislation.
 The Canadian model champions the internal capacity built by its larger funds.
-Consolidation has made it efficient to develop in-house expertise, reducing costs
+Consolidation has made it efficient to develop in-house expertise, reducing costs from external monoarra while acciding funds with account.

-- Governance: Canadian pension funds are known to have independent and professional boards able to understand sophisticated investment programmes related to alternative asset classes - Internal Management: Experienced internal investment management teams have been built up over the years - Scale: By pooling capital, the pension funds are able to fully leverage their size to create opportunities and invest alongside managers on a fee-free basis benefiting their end clients
+- from external managers while assisting funds with greater access to investment opportunities Notable characteristics of successful Canadian investors include: - Governance: Canadian pension funds are known to have independent and professional boards able to understand sophisticated investment programmes related to alternative asset classes - Internal Management: Experienced internal investment management teams have been built up over the years - Scale: By pooling capital, the pension funds are able to fully leverage their size to create opportunities and invest alongside managers on a fee-free basis benefiting their end clients